 Now, if hon.
-Gentlemen opposite have any fear that their present leaders contemplate, after the repeal of the Corn-laws, doing something else which they may think injurious to their party interests, I beg to assure them that they are taking the most effectual means of aiming the present Ministers with the power of accomplishing something else. if they wish it; for the more they attack them-the more obloquy they load them with-the more will the country sympathise with them out of doors.
+Gentlemen opposite have any fear that their present leaders contemplate, after the repeal of the Corn-laws, doing something else which they may think injurious to their party interests, I beg to assure them that they are taking the most effectual means of arming the present Ministers with the power of accomplishing something else, if they wish it; for the more they attack them-the more obloquy they load them with-the more will the country sympathise with them out of doors.
 Why, you are making the present Ministry the most popular men in the country. the right hon.
-Baronet the First Lord of the Treasury were to go into the manufacturing districts of the north, his journey would be one continued triumph The right hon.
-Home Secretary was not personally very popular two or three It is a difficult thing for a vears ago Home Secretary in troublesome times to become popular; but the magnificent contribution the right hon, Baronet (Sir J. Graham) has given to our good cause, by his able speeches and authoritative statements of facts, has sunk deep into the mind of the country; and, spite of the maityrdom you are inflicting upon him, he has rendered himself so popular that I do not think we could parade any one in Manchester or Liverpool who would meet with a more cordial reception.
-I do not think you (the protectionists) are pursuing a good party I think you are as badly off, on the score of good judgment and tactics, as ever you were that decision.
+Baronet the First Lord of the Treasury were to go into the manufacturing districts of the north, his journey would be one continued triumph.
+The right hon.
+Home Secretary was not personally very popular two or three years ago.
+It is a difficult thing for a Home Secretary in troublesome times to become popular; but the magnificent contribution the right hon.
+Baronet (Sir J. Graham) has given to our good cause, by his able speeches and authoritative statements of facts, has sunk deep into the mind of the country; and, spite of the martyrdom you are inflicting upon him, he has rendered himself so popular that I do not think we could parade anv one in Manchester or Liverpool who would meet with a more cordial reception.
+I do not think you (the protectionists) are pursuing a good party course.
+I think you are as badly off, on the score of good judgment and tactics, as ever you were.

+I will now, however, draw your attention to the second topic to which I have referred, and which is of still more importance.
+If I understand your position rightly, it is this-you say, 'We wish for an appeal to the country; if the country decides that Free Trade shall be the national policy, we will bow to that decision.
 I believe I am fairly interpreting your meaning.
-I tell you then, in the first place, that if you are believers in the truth and justice of your principles, you are unworthy advocates of those principles if you would think of abandoning them on such grounds. you believe in the truth of your principles, you should not bow to the decision of a temporary majority of this House When I came into Parliament, in 1841.
-I met you with a majority of 91 in your Did I then bow to that majority, and submit to the Corn-law?
+I tell you then, in the first place, that if you are believers in the truth and justice of your principles, you are unworthy advocates of those principles if you would think of abandoning them on such grounds.
+If you believe in the truth of your principles, you should not bow to the decision of a temporary majority of this House.
+When I came into Parliament, in 1841.
+I met you with a majority of 91 in your favour.
+Did I then bow to that majority, and submit to the Corn-law?
 No: I said I would never cease my exertions till you abrogated that law.
 If you have confidence in the truth and justice of your principles, you should use the same language.
-You should say, 'It is not one defeat that shall make us abandon those great principles, which we consider essential to the welfare and prosperity of the great mass of the people No, if we are thrown to the ground now, we will spring up with renewed determination and vigour.'
-You may 'Yes, yes,' that sentiment, but you have already told me, by your cheers, that you do not intend to do anything of the kind; and I am conscientiously of opinion that you are unbelievers in the doc times you advocate.
+You should say, 'It is not one defeat that shall make us abandon those great principles, which we consider essential to the welfare and prosperity of the great mass of the people.
+No; if we are thrown to the ground now, we will spring up with renewed determination and vigour.'
+You may 'Yes, yes,' that sentiment, but you have already told me, by your cheers, that you do not intend to do anything of the kind; and I am conscientiously of opinion that you are unbelievers in the doc trines you advocate.